Start Printed Page 9797

 We are adopting a new airworthiness directive (AD) for certain Honeywell International Inc. AS907 series turbofan engines.
 This AD was prompted by seven loss-of-thrust-control events attributed to water intrusion of the engine electronic control unit (ECU).
 This AD requires applying sealant to identified areas of the ECU and requires inserting a copy of certain airplane operating procedures into the applicable flight manuals.
 We are issuing this AD to address the unsafe condition on these products.

 This AD is effective April 12, 2018.

-The Director of the Federal Register approved the incorporation by reference of a certain publication listed in the AD as of October 1, 2012.
+The Director of the Federal Register approved the incorporation by reference of certain publications listed in this AD as of April 12, 2018.

 Examining the AD Docket

 You may examine the AD docket on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2017-0020; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
 The AD docket contains this final rule, the regulatory evaluation, any comments received, and other information.
 The address for Docket Operations (phone: 800-647-5527) is Document Operations, U.S. Department of Transportation, Docket Operations, M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590.

 Joseph Costa, Aerospace Engineer, Los Angeles ACO Branch, FAA, 3960 Paramount Blvd., Lakewood, CA 90712-4137; phone: 562-627-5246; fax: 562-627-5210; email: firstname.lastname@example.org.

 End Further Info